RC Visor Kit

 This completes the visor installation.

-For comfort, I usually install a strip of 1" thick foam in the forehead directly above the visor using hot glue.
-Then I glue a piece of 1/4" thick foam to the bottom of the 1" foam so that it covers (hangs over) the area of visor with foil tape.
+For comfort, I usually install a strip of 1x1x5 inch piece of foam in the forehead directly above the visor using hot glue.
+Then I glue a piece of 1/4" thick foam to the bottom of the 1" foam so that it covers (hangs over) the area of visor where it has white paint.
+Foil tape is show below, no longer used.

 This images shows the completed installation